magebaycom/magento-marketplace-store-locator-extension/README.md

 - Full responsive design
 - Easy to installing and configure

-If you have any problems using this module, please let us know by submitting the issues or [Contact us](https://www.magebay.com/about-us/)
+If you have any problems using this module, please let us know by submitting the issues.

 Related plugins: [Magento Marketplace Multiple Flat Rate Shipping Extension](https://github.com/magebaycom/magento-marketplace-multiple-flat-rate-shipping)